SWANU

 The South West Africa National Union (SWANU) is a Namibian political party founded in 1959.
 Most of its members came from the Herero people, while fellow independence movement SWAPO was mostly an Ovambo party.
-The party's president is Charles Katjivirue.

 Structure and leadership

 SWANU has a president, a vice-president, and a secretary-general.
-As many other socialist parties, it has a Politburo of 22 members, and a Central Committee of 52.
+As many other socialist parties, it has a Politburo of 26 members, and a Central Committee of 52.